codeddave/React-Graphql-Test/README.md

 ## What the page includes:
 Responsive design of the website - as close to the real website as possible.
-Cart functionality (Adding books to cart, increasing and descreasing quantity, evaluation of the total.
+Cart functionality (Adding books to cart, increasing and descreasing quantity, evaluation of the total).